elliotclowes/learnt.me/Quotes.md

+> "The greatest burden a child must bear is the unlived life of the parents." – Carl Jung

+***

 > "The 8-hour workday is too profitable for big business, not because of the amount of work people get done in eight hours but because it makes for such a purchase-happy public.
 Keeping free time scarce means people pay a lot more for convenience, gratification, and any other relief they can buy.
 It keeps them watching television, and its commercials.
 It keeps them unambitious outside of work.'" – [David Cain](https://www.raptitude.com/2010/07/your-lifestyle-has-already-been-designed/)